R code

 As a first step the code loads the necessary packages for the analysis.
 If the packages is not installed, the code will install it.
 The code will look like this:

-check_and_install_package <- function(package_name) {
+check_and_install_packages <- function(package_names) {

-for(package in package_name){
+for(package in package_names){

 # Check if the package is installed